 - In-house design studio offers real-world business and professional experiences.

-- Opportunities abound for field experience at primary and secondary schools, externships for studio art majors and internships at graphic and advertising design firms, museums and many other businesses and organizations.
+- Opportunities abound for internships at graphic and advertising design firms, museums and many other businesses and organizations.

-- Visiting artist program brings to campus accomplished artists o
+- Visiting artist program brings to campus accomplished artists and designers.

 - Study Abroad programs in locations such as Italy, Ireland and France expose students to the exciting and wide world of culture and art.

 - Students can gain hands-on experience designing University publications such as The Northern Review (student newspaper), Polar Droppings (department newsletter) and The Northern (University yearbook).

 - Numerous talent awards and scholarships are granted to gifted students.